CodeWithTeds/CodeWithTeds/README.md

 # 💫 About Me:
 I'm a freelance Full-Stack Web Developer and <br>currently an AppSheet Automation Specialist.
-I'm also working <br>as a Software Engineer at Athenixis. <br>Proficient in the VILT/TALL stack and backend development.
+Proficient in the VILT/TALL stack and backend development.

 ## 🌐 Socials: